fishinwind/workshop/rst/Classes/class-13.rst

 If *'a.bed'* has 10K entries and *'b.bed'* has 100K entries, this would involved
 checking for overlaps **1 billion times**.
 That will be slow.

-BEDTools uses an indexing scheme so that it reduces the number of tests dramatically.
+BEDTools uses an indexing scheme that reduces the number of tests dramatically.

 .. note::